marfikus/git-test/README.md

 # git-test

-it is playground for my training to work with git and github
+this is my training ground for working with git and github

 ---